QiHuang02/CallYouByYourName/README.md

 Reload the config or restart Minecraft to apply changes.

 ## Extending the Mod 🧩
-Developers can add custom tokens by implementing `MentionGroupProvider` and registering via Java's `ServiceLoader`, instantly syncing those tokens to connected clients.
+Developers can add custom names or mention functions by implementing `MentionProvider` and passing it to `MentionRegistryBootstrap.registerProvider`, instantly syncing those names to connected clients.

 ## Troubleshooting 🧰
 - **"I can't use a group mention"** – Some third-party groups may require extra permissions; you'll receive a red warning if access is denied.